configcat/docs/website/docs/glossary.md

 #### Fake Door Testing

-Fake doors testing is a technique used to assess market demand for a product before investing in its development.
+Fake Door Testing is a technique used to assess the market demand for a product prior to investing in its development.

 #### Feature Branch